Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 ## Recommendations

-1. Create a reward milestone program - Here users collect points from daily trips.
+1. <ins>Create a reward milestone program</ins> - Here users collect points from daily trips.
 The point collect system will be based of the daily heat map usage shown below. <br/>

 Annual Members:
 * 2 points for trips outside peak periods